klyte45/AssetColorExpander/README.md

 + Asset full name: The full name of asset.
 Note the name of the uploaded asset is **different** from the local edition name;
 + Building AI class name: It'll affect all buildings that uses this class to behave in the game (Examples: TrainStationAI, CommercialBuildingAI, HarborAI...);
 + `__ZONED__` special keyword: All RICO buildings will be affected by this configuration;
-+ `*` special keyword: All buildings will be affected by this configuration as callback;

 ## Future